jeanettejennifer/Pulse-Comparison-RK78/README.md

-### Final project as part of the 2026 computational physics course at Aalto University.

 ### The project includes:
 - Modelling of the transmon qubit as an anharmonic oscillator with the lowest K energy states considered